Multi-Sensor Fusion for Extended Object Tracking Exploiting Active and Passive Radio Signals: Abstract

 \section{Abstract}

 Reliable and robust positioning of radio devices remains a challenging task due to multipath propagation, hardware impairments, and interference from other radio transmitters.
-A frequently overlooked but critical factor is the agent itself, e.g., the user carrying the device, which potentially obstructs \ac{los} links to the base stations (anchors).
-This paper addresses the problem of accurate positioning in scenarios where \ac{los} links are partially blocked by the agent.
-The agent is modeled as an \ac{eo} that scatters, attenuates, and blocks radio signals.
-We propose a Bayesian method that fuses ``active'' measurements (between device and anchors) with ``passive'' multistatic radar-type measurements (between anchors, reflected by the \ac{eo}).
-To handle measurement origin uncertainty, we introduce an multi-sensor and multiple-measurement \ac{pda} algorithm that jointly fuses all \ac{eo}-related measurements.
-Furthermore, we develop an \ac{eo} model tailored to agents such as human users, accounting for multiple reflections scattered off the body surface, and propose a simplified variant for low-complexity implementation.
-Evaluation on both synthetic and real radio measurements demonstrates that the proposed algorithm outperforms conventional \ac{pda} methods based on point target assumptions, particularly during and after \ac{olos} conditions.
+A frequently overlooked but critical factor is the agent itself, e.g., the user carrying the device, who potentially obstructs line-of-sight (LOS) links to the base stations (anchors).
+This paper addresses the problem of accurate positioning in scenarios where LOS links are partially blocked by the agent.
+The agent is modeled as an extended object (EO) that scatters, attenuates, and blocks radio signals.
+We propose a Bayesian method that fuses ``active'' measurements (between device and anchors) with ``passive'' multistatic radar-type measurements (between anchors, reflected by the EO).
+To handle measurement origin uncertainty, we introduce an multi-sensor and multiple-measurement probabilistic data association (PDA) algorithm that jointly fuses all EO-related measurements.
+Furthermore, we develop an EO model tailored to agents such as human users, accounting for multiple reflections scattered off the body surface, and propose a simplified variant for low-complexity implementation.
+Evaluation on both synthetic and real radio measurements demonstrates that the proposed algorithm outperforms conventional PDA methods based on point target assumptions, particularly during and after obstructed line-of-sight (OLOS) conditions.

 \acresetall